Larry Foley: Early life

 Foley was born to an Irish schoolmaster, Patrick, and his wife Mary (née Downs) in Bathurst, New South Wales on 12 December 1849.
 He was baptised a few years later on 2 May 1852 in Penrith.
-At three his family moved to Sydney, and at fourteen he moved to Wollongong as servant to a Roman Catholic priest with the expectation that he would join the priesthood.
-This never happened and instead, he returned to Sydney where at the age of 20, he worked as a building labourer and eventually as a sub-forman and building contractor.
-In Sydney, he joined a street-fighting gang in his youth, often fighting members of a rival Protestant group.
-His first fight, lasting seventy-one rounds, was believed to have been on 18 March 1871 against Sandy Ross, a leader of the rival 'Orange' or Protestant gang, and ended when police stopped the fight.
+At three his family moved to Sydney, and at fourteen he moved to Wollongong as servant to a Roman Catholic priest with the expectation that he would join the priesthood, although this never happened.

+Foley returned to Sydney where, at the age of 20, he worked as a building labourer and eventually as a sub-foreman and building contractor.
+In his youth in Sydney he joined a Catholic or 'Green' street-fighting gang, often fighting members of a rival 'Orange' or Protestant group.
+His first fight, lasting seventy-one rounds, was believed to have been on 18 March 1871 against Sandy Ross, a leader of the Orange gang, which only ended when police stopped the fight.
 He was known as 'Captain of the Push' after the Rocks Push street gang in Sydney.
 On 17 September 1873 he married Mary Anne Hayes.

-Sporting patron George Hill, a member of the “Fancy”, recognized Foley's exceptional ability and helped set up several exhibitions and Prizefights.
+Sporting patron George Hill, a member of the “Fancy”, recognized Foley's exceptional ability and helped set up several exhibitions and prizefights.
 Between 1872–76, Foley defeated at least six opponents by knockout in New South Wales, earning a reputation as a talented middleweight who in time might fight for a championship.
-On 2 December 1878, Foley fought a championship bout with Peter Newton, though the dates of the fight vary as do the number of rounds.
+On 2 December 1878, Foley fought a championship bout with Peter Newton, though the recorded dates of the fight vary, as do the number of rounds.
 The fight was declared a draw as the police intervened in the 40th round, and no decision of a winner was made.